Amakoye/voting_app/README.md

 basic react app.
 First react app Full stack React book

+### Core fundamentals covered

+1. Organizing React apps as components
+2. Using JSX inside the render method
+3. Data flows from parent to children through props
+4. Event flows from children to parent through functions
+5. Utilizing React lifecycle methods
+6. Stateful components and how state is different from props
+7. How to manipulate state while treating it as immutable

 ## Available Scripts

 In the project directory, you can run: